 His teaching experience spans many areas of Marketing and Business, including International Marketing, Global Marketing, Fundamentals of Marketing, Marketing Management, Marketing Strategy, Consumer Behavior, Hospitality and Services Marketing, Advertising, and Digital Marketing.
-Other business subjects that he has taught include eCommerce, eBusiness, Introduction to Management Principles, Hospitality Management and Training, and Human Resources Management.
+Other business subjects that he has taught include e-commerce, e-business, Management Principles, Hospitality Management and Training, and Human Resources Management.

 Dr Rodney Lim has taught at different levels of higher education, including the Masters level, postgraduate diploma, diploma and pre-university (Foundation) levels.
 He has also previously taught professional business courses, including the Chartered Institute of Marketing (CIM, UK), the Association of Business Executives (ABE, UK) and the American Hotel and Motel Association (AHMA, USA).

 Project Lead Consultant.
 Tourism Satellite Account (TSA) – Outbound Tourism Survey 2018.
-Funding Amount: RM197,097.00.
+Funding amount: RM197,097.00.

 Project Deputy Lead Consultant.
 Tourism Satellite Account (TSA) – Sarawak Departing Visitors Survey 2018.
 Funding amount: RR193.829.

 Project Consultant.
 Sarawak International Dragon Boat Regatta (SIDBR) and Sarawak Regatta (SR) Industry Player Survey 2017.
 Funding Amount: RM25,000.